mjgoldenboy135/profinder/README.md

 The changes can take up to 5 minutes to take effect.
 After waiting, refresh your deployed app page, and the map should appear correctly.

-### Issue 2: Build fails with "Misconfigured secret" or "Invalid apphosting.yaml"
+### Issue 3: Build fails with "Misconfigured secret"

-If your build fails, you must complete the two steps below.

-**Step 1 (Required): Delete the Old GitHub Workflow File**

-This project uses `apphosting.yaml` and does not need a GitHub Actions workflow file.
-An old, conflicting workflow file (`firebase-hosting.yml`) may be causing deployment errors. **You must delete it.**

-1. Go to your repository on GitHub.
-2. Navigate to the `.github/workflows/` directory.
-3. Delete the `firebase-hosting.yml` file if it exists.
-4. Commit the deletion.

-**Step 2 (Required): Create the Deployment Secret (CLI Method - Recommended)**

 The error `Error resolving secret version with name=.../secrets/GOOGLE_MAPS_API_KEY/...` means you have not created the required secret in your Firebase project.
-This is **not a GitHub secret**.
-The recommended way to fix this is with the Firebase Command Line Interface (CLI), which bypasses any issues with the web console.

-First, make sure you have the Firebase CLI installed (`npm install -g firebase-tools`) and are logged in (`firebase login`).
+**Solution: Create the secret using the Firebase CLI.**

 1.  **Set the Secret:**
     Run the following command in your terminal.
 It will securely prompt you to enter the key value.